Understanding Commercial Security: Key Components and Benefits for Construction

 Why is it important to choose a reputable security provider?

-Selecting a reputable provider, like Priority First, is crucial for ensuring reliable and efficient protective services, especially if they emphasise integrating services with existing frameworks and hold accreditation from industry organisations like the SIA.
+Selecting a reputable provider is crucial for ensuring reliable and efficient protective services.
+Look for providers that emphasise integrating services with existing frameworks and employ individually SIA-licensed officers (a legal requirement for security operatives in the UK).